Gui774ume/fsprobe/README.md

 | 5 | **Best ns/op**: next is 30% slower. **Lowest B/op**: others are 63% higher (**Evt drop limit**: 512) | **Evt drop limit**: 2048 | **Second best ns/op**: next is 20% slower. **Second lowest B/op**: next is 325% higher (**Evt drop limit**: 32) |
 | 6 | **Evt drop limit**: 128 | **Best ns/op**: next is 6% slower (**Evt drop limit**: 1024) | **Second best ns/op**: next is 1% slower. **Lowest B/op**: others are 300% - 350% higher (**Evt drop limit**: 64) |

 Based on this benchmark the `perf_buffer` method seems to be the most memory efficient one in most situations.
 Although its in-kernel overhead is not always the best, this method has such a lower memory footprint that we argue that the tradeoff is worth it.
-You will find below the output of the benchmark for the `perf_buffer` method, and for the scenario number 6 (we consider this scenario to be the most realistic one).
+You will find below the output of the benchmark for the `perf_buffer` method, and for the scenario number 6 (we consider this scenario to be the most interesting one since it puts a lot of pressure on the caches).

 ![Perf buffer scenario 6 - execution overhead](documentation/perf_buffer_execution_overhead.png)

 ![Perf buffer scenario 6 - memory overhead](documentation/perf_buffer_memory_overhead.png)

 The last part of the benchmark is about the maximum sustainable rates of events per second.
-We decided to measure these rates for the parameters of scenario 6 since we consider it to be the most realistic.
-It is worth noting that the `single_fragment` method was unable to complete the test as it kept dropping events.
+The following results were calculated for the parameters used in scenario 6.
+It is worth noting that the `single_fragment` method was unable to complete the benchmark, as it kept dropping events.

 ![Maximum rates of events per seconds (sustained over 10 seconds without losing events)](documentation/maximum_rates.png)